Parsl/parsl/docs/userguide/modularizing.rst

    :local:
    :depth: 2

-The following sections use an example where component is in a separate file:
+The following sections use an example where each component is in a separate file:

 .. code-block::